-Having your dog's full attention is an important part of dog training.
+The ability to get your dog's full attention is an important part of dog training.
 The command "watch me" or "look" is used to get your dog to focus on you.
-It is useful for times when you need your dog to pay close attention to you, such as during obedience training.
-You can also use it when working on behavior problems.
-Having your dog focus his attention on you can divert his attention away from the things that bring out fearful or aggressive behaviors.
+It is useful for times when you need them to pay close attention, such as during obedience training.
+You can also use it when working on behavior problems or when diverting a dog's attention away from things that bring out fearful or aggressive behaviors.

+Once you have your clicker and treats ready, say your dog’s name followed by the command “look" or "watch me.”
 For many dogs, hearing their name will be enough to get their attention.
-If your dog looks at your face after you give the command, you can praise him or click, then give him a treat.
+If your dog looks at your face after you give the command, you can praise it or click, then give it a treat.

-- As your dog gets better at watching you, make the distractions more difficult.
+As your dog gets better at watching you, make the distractions more difficult.
 Try working around a playful dog or a favorite person.
 Test your dog by having someone squeeze a toy or make another inviting sound.

-- In addition to working with distractions, gradually increase the distance between you and your dog.
+In addition to working with distractions, gradually increase the distance between you and your dog.
 Ideally, you will be able to get your dog to look at you from across a room or even a field.

 Keep working at all of this and soon you will be able to get your dog’s attention in any situation.